JoshuaSimon/Numerical-Integration/README.md

 # Numerical-Integration
 Implementation for numerical integration in different languages.

-For more languages vist the repo of my friend: https://github.com/SV-97/Numeric-Integration
+For more languages vist the repo of my friend where I contributed as well: https://github.com/SV-97/Numeric-Integration